2018PZ/Recogenre/README.md

 ### Installing

 Clone this repository and import into Android Studio or you could install app using apk file stored [here](https://github.com/2018PZ/Recogenre/tree/master/app/release).
-Actuall release info also stored at this directory in [file](https://github.com/2018PZ/Recogenre/blob/master/app/release/output.json).
+Actual release info (also) stored at this directory in [file](https://github.com/2018PZ/Recogenre/blob/master/app/release/output.json).

 When app's recording music - should look like: